 Those untrained or inexperienced in equipment maintenance and technology may have the best of intentions, but can easily miss warning signs and crucial points, or perform repairs or system upgrades incorrectly.

 The best technicians and dealerships alike provide an exceptional level of detail when it comes to inspecting machines, including a thorough process highlighted by dozens – or more – check points.
 This goes deeper than changing oil and replacing air filters, often including in-depth looks at everything from pumps and engines, and heating and A/C systems, to testing cords and connectors, and cleaning system components.

 This attention to detail extends beyond machines and systems, as most dealerships keep precise, thorough records of maintenance and service.
 While the immediate benefit is simple peace of mind, the long-term payoff comes in multiple forms.

-Some dealerships take their parts game to an elevated level.
+Some dealerships take their parts game to an even higher level.
 RDO Equipment Co., for example, has a dedicated Parts Support Center.
 This centralized team supports all stores in the entire dealer network, fielding customer questions, finding and sourcing the parts customers need, and, most importantly, delivering parts quickly.